List of Shaun the Sheep episodes and films: Films

-Other broadcasts
+Other media

-Shaun the Sheep 3D (2012)
+Shaun the Sheep 3D/Mossy Bottom Shorts (2012)

 The following is a list of 1-minute stereoscopic 3D shorts created by Aardman for the Nintendo 3DS' Nintendo Video service.
 These shorts used a slightly smaller team of artists than the main series.
 Beginning on 15 January 2016, the shorts were released every Friday on the official Shaun the Sheep YouTube channel as "Mossy Bottom Shorts".
 These versions lack the 3D effect found on the Nintendo 3DS but have high-definition resolution.